zhekov/wkb-mini/ReadMe.txt

 1.09: Option to unload the wrong lock/unlock, Ctrl-Alt-Del etc. layouts.
 1.10: Added Caps Lock and Print Screen to the list of toggle/shift keys.
 1.11: Simpler unload, display unload error message on the starting desktop.
+1.12: More installer metadata, "License" button and "Show ReadMe" option.
+1.14: Require Vista or later 64-bit, better UAC and silent install support.
+1.15: Handle error 1452 when unloading the wrong lock/unlock etc. layouts.

 9. Legal information.

-WKB Layout version 1.11, Copyright (C) 2016-2020 Dimitar Toshkov Zhekov.
+WKB Layout version 1.15, Copyright (C) 2016-2022 Dimitar Toshkov Zhekov.
 Report bugs to <dimitar.zhekov@gmail.com>

 This program is free software; you can redistribute it and/or modify it